 Next Steps: If your plant is ready for integration, we can work with you to help an Integration Team through our API Documentation to get your lines submitting pitch actuals, scrap, and even Code Red Dispatch generation automatically.

-Pro-Tip: Please also note that Redistribute uses Cycle Time to set demand, unless 'schedule by' is changed to quantity.
+Pro-Tip: Please also note that Redistribute uses Cycle Time to set demand.
+If you do not have a cycle time set up in the system, it will default to 60 seconds.
 If the demand is set manually, and then the Redistribute function is used, the system will change to planning based on the Cycle Time for the line or cell.